Bare-faced go-away-bird: Distribution and habitat

+Behaviour and ecology

+The bare-faced go-away-bird is a noisy and restless species, that moves about singly or in groups.

-Food
+Food and feeding

 These birds primarily eat fruits, leaf buds, and seeds.

-Reproduction
+Breeding

 Like other Turacos, the bare-faced go-away-bird lays two to three greenish-white eggs each mating season.
 Nests are often built in tall acacia trees.